dpsa4fl/dpsa4fl-infrastructure/README.md

 # dpsa4fl infrastructure

 This repository provides the infrastructure setup required for using [dpsa4fl](https://github.com/dpsa-project/dpsa4fl/).
-For an overview over the project see [here](https://github.com/dpsa-project/overview).
+For an overview over the project see the [project overview page](https://github.com/dpsa-project/overview).

 ## local docker instance